FabianaCampanari/SkyWalkerConverter/README.md

-🪐 SkyWalker Converter
+🪐 SKYWALKER CONVERTER

 🌟 Light Years to Kilometers or Meters Converter.

-   Made for people like me who dream of reaching Sirius or traveling through Galaxies.
+🌟 Made for people like me who dream of reaching Sirius or traveling through Galaxies.

-   Please fasten your seatbelt and travel safe! 🌟
+🌟 Please fasten your seatbelt and travel safe !

 🤎 < made with love & joy />

 📌 SPECS:

 💫 Conditionals: